cunningham-lab/dsn/docs/index.md

 Each augmented Lagrangian epoch runs for 50,000 iterations.
 We consider the optimization to have converged when a null hypothesis test of constraint violations being zero is accepted for all constraints at a significance threshold 0.05.
 This is the dotted line on the plots below depicting the optimization cutoff of the DSN optimization for the 2-dimensional linear system.
 If the optimization is left to continue running, entropy may decrease, and structural pathologies in the distribution may be introduced.

 Here, we plot the distribution learned by the DSN.
-This is the distribution of $$\phi$$ at the point of the optimization where the constraint satisfaction null hypotheses are accepted (dotted line above).
+This is the distribution of $$z$$ at the point of the optimization where the constraint satisfaction null hypotheses are accepted (dotted line above).
 ```python
 dsn_pairplots([fname], 'Zs', system, system.D, f_str='identity', \
                 c_str='log_q_z', legendstrs=[], AL_final_its=AL_final_its, \